LibrePlan/libreplan/doc/src/user/en/10-etiquetas.rst

 i.
 Client: Users may be interested in tagging tasks, orders or order elements in relation to the client who requests them. ii.
 Area: Users may be interested in tagging tasks, orders or order elements in relation to the areas in which they are carried out.

-The administration of tag types is managed from the “Administration” menu option.
+The administration of tag types is managed from the "Administration" menu option.
 This is where users can edit tag types, create new tag types and add tags to tag types.
 Users can access the list of tags from this option.

 .. figure:: images/tag-types-list.png
    :scale: 50

    List of tag types

 From the list of tag types, users can: